-Saturday 20 November 2021
+Saturday, 20 November 2021

 "TV People" by Haruki Murakami

 This definitely requires a second if not a third read.
 It's weird and filled with what-the-hell-is-going-on moments.
 Usually, the problem with some Murakami stories stems from the fact that they contain more than one major symbol.
 It can be confusing to the readers.
 What's with the reduced people, for instance, the TV set, the airplane that doesn't look like an airplane.
-What all of this has to do with the unnamed protagonist and the wife.
+What all of this have to do with the unnamed protagonist and the wife?
 So many questions and Murakami's tendency for subtlety can, sometimes, be overwhelming.

 I googled for some explanations and I came across this: